kha7iq/drl-exporter/deploy/chart/README.md

 2. `cd drl-exporter`
 3. `helm install <release name> deploy/chart --namespace=<desired namespace>`

-By running the above command you will install the docker-hub-rate-limit-exporter into your cluster.
+By running the above command you will install the drl-exporter into your cluster.
 It will expose the dockerhub limits in the prometheus format.

 ## Uninstalling the Chart